 A will is often the first thing that people think of when they consider estate planning.

 Wills are flexible documents that can be used to create “testamentary trusts” for beneficiaries that take effect after you pass away.
-Poorly written wills, and ones out of date can hinder any established estate.

 Many people who call our office begin by asking about a simple will.
 While we can certainly help you put together a will, you may find that a more detailed estate planning package is a better fit for you and your family.